 I am an incoming graduate student.
 When can I register for classes?

 New graduate students register for classes during the Phase II registration window according to the Registrar’s academic calendar (https://registrar.gatech.edu/calendar).
-For fall classes, registration is in August.
 Just before registration begins, students will have an assigned time ticket emailed to them specifying the date/time your access to the registration system will begin.

-I received an I-20 for Fall 2020 but am deferring to a future semester.
+I have already received my I-20 but now I need to defer my admission to a future semester.
 Do I need a new I-20?

 What are the tuition and fee rates?

-Tuition and fee rates for all programs are listed on the Georgia Tech Bursar’s website here: https://www.bursar.gatech.edu/student/tuition/fy21_all-fee.pdf.
+Tuition and fee rates for all programs are listed on the Georgia Tech Bursar’s website here: https://bursar.gatech.edu/tuition-fees.
 Simply click “Master & PhD Candidates” to view the breakdown of in-state and out-of-state rates.
 Note, full-time enrollment consists of 12+ credit hours.
-Also note that online students are not required to be full-time.

 What classes should I register for in my first semester?